drdilyor/fsnd-capstone/README.md

 # Casting Agency 😃
 A simple application written in flask to manage actors and movies.
-You may also be interested in [frontend](https://github.com/drdilyor/fsnd-frontend)
+You may also be interested in [frontend](https://github.com/drdilyor/fsnd-frontend) My last Project for Full Stack Nanodegree on Udacity :)

 ## Local setup
 > **Note**: These instructions are unix-oriented